 Arabic and Syriac

-Undergraduates may pursue a primary major in Arabic or a minor in Mediterranean and Middle East Studies.
+Undergraduates may pursue a primary major in Arabic or a minor in Middle Eastern Studies.

 In addition to course work, these programs encourage students to participate in activities related to the study of the Middle East such as art exhibitions, concerts, film festivals, lecture series and study abroad.